r-lib/gmailr/README.md

 - Register a new project at https://cloud.google.com/console#/project
 - Navigate to `APIs`
-  - Switch the Gmail API status to `On`
+  - Switch the Gmail API status to `On`, and other API status to `Off`
+- Navigate to `APIs & auth->Consent screen`
+  - Name your application
+  - Select an email address for the application
+  - Other fields can be left blank
 - Navigate to `APIs & auth->Credentials`
   - Create a new client ID
+    - Application Type: Installed Application
+    - Installed Application Type: Other
-  - Download the Client ID JSON
+  - Download the Client ID JSON - can be renamed!
-- Use the downloaded JSON as input to `gmail_auth()`
+- Use the downloaded JSON file as input to `gmail_auth()`

       ```R
       gmail_auth('file.json')